Kampala Bed & Breakfast Lodging

 The things you need for the day include long trousers preferably jeans, long-sleeved shirts, light hiking boots, daypack with a liter of bottled water, wide-brimmed hat and a light rain-jacket.

 Kibale National park, is about 3,300 feet in elevation, it's an extension of the great rainforests of central Africa.
 It is inhabited by three large "communities" of chimps, each numbering more than 100 individuals.
 Each community has a complicated social structure.
 The big adult males dominate the group and defend the community territory against incursions by male outsiders; the females usually wander in small family groups.
-Return to your lodge for lunch and relaxation in the afternoon.
+Return to your lodge for lunch or lunch on the way as you transfer to Queen Elizabeth Park in the afternoon.
 Dinner in evening as you arrange for the next day.
 You may consider learning more about the Chimpanzees of Uganda,..go here

 You may consider spending more time with the Chimps and not just the 3-hour chimp trek of which just one is spent with them.
 You can do the Chimpanzee Habituation Experience (CHEX) and spend 4 hours watching and following the chimpanzees through the forest.